Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data: Results

-\begin{Figure} {Results for the Canadian weather data experiment with $B=32$ and $c=1.5$.
-Figures \textbf{a)}-\textbf{c)} show the marginal posterior distribution of each of the three components $f^{(1)}$, $f^{(2)}$ and $f^{(3)}$ (mean $\pm$ two times standard deviation).
-Standard deviation is not shown for $f^{(3)}$ for clarity.
-The functions are on the standardized scale (response variable normalized to zero mean and unit variance).
-We see for example that the regions tend to have larger differences during winter.} \end{Figure}

-We used domain scaling factor $c=1.5$ for all components and ran the 4 MCMC chains in parallel using 4 CPU cores.
-This was repeated with different values of $B=8,12,16,24,32$, where $B$ is the number of basis functions for each components.
+We use domain scaling factor $c=1.5$ for all components and run 4 MCMC chains in parallel using 4 CPU cores on a cluster.
+This was repeated with different values of $B=8,12,16,24,32$, where $B$ is the number of basis functions for each component.
 Total runtimes for fitting the models were $4.10, 7.24, 7.47, 14.18$ and $18.76$ hours, respectively.
 The posterior distributions of each model component with $B=32$ are in \fname~\ref{fig: temperature_components}.
-The posterior predictive distribution for each station separately is visualized in Suppl. \fname~1.
+The posterior predictive distribution for each station separately is visualized in \fname~S1.
+Note that this data set with $12755$ data points is large enough to make MCMC sampling for exact additive GP model fitting prohibitively slow.